Kometa-Team/Kometa/docs/metadata/metadata.md

 ### Alt Title

 To define an alternative title that the item may be called when searching use `alt_title`.
-When a title is found matching `alt_title` then the name of the itme will be changed to match the mapping name or `title` if specified.
+When a title is found matching `alt_title` then the name of the item will be changed to match the mapping name or `title` if specified.

 For Example, the 2007 movie Halloween shares a name with another movie in the Halloween franchise so this changes the title to `Halloween (Rob Zombie)` if the title is currently Halloween.